rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-2-howto-exit.md

 Because of that, implementations must in general **plan the closure of a scope** (i.e. "initialize and postpone") when it reaches the scope's defining node.
 After that, the close operation can be executed when the corresponding type-1 exit-event is triggered.
-An implementation must therfore maintain some memory it can use in order to determine which scopes to close whenever it reaches an end-tag.
+An implementation must therefore maintain some memory it can query in order to determine which scopes to close whenever an end-tag is reached.

 Note that each of these end-tags belongs to a node in the rooted path of the scope's defining node - i.e. the current node, its parent, the tree's root.